Qihoo360/doraemon/README.md

 $ docker-compose up -d
 ```

-With the above command, you can access the local Doraemon from http://127.0.0.1:4200, the default administrator account admin:123456.
+With the above command,you can access the local Doraemon from http://127.0.0.1:4200,the default administrator account admin:123456.

 ## Instructions